aisingapore/Novella/README.md

 The first stage is attributed to `qrecsys.process` function.

-Every item is first encoded as two vector representations: the *semantic embedding* and *transactional embedding*.
+Every item is first encoded as two vector representations: the semantic embedding and transactional embedding.
 Then, these representations are serialised for use in the next stage.

-Semantic embeddings are found by encoding the title of every item using Universal Sentence Encoder (USE).
-We use the USE encoder from [TF Hub](https://tfhub.dev) (this will be downloaded when you call `process`), trained on various data sources.
+*Semantic embeddings* are found by encoding the title of every item in the database using Google's Universal Sentence Encoder (USE).

+We use the implementation of the USE encoder from [TF Hub](https://tfhub.dev) (this will be downloaded when you call `process`), which has been pre-trained on extensive data sources.
 The size of this embedding is 512.

-For example, here is the embedding for the title `Problem solving in analytical chemistry` (first item in `samples/users.csv`) truncated to the first 10 dims:
+For example, here is the embedding for the title `Problem solving in analytical chemistry` (first item in `samples/users.csv`), truncated to the first 10 dims for illustration:

 ```
 array([[ 6.64e-02, -7.70e-02,  2.66e-02,  2.28e-02,  6.38e-03, -6.71e-02,